INDUSTRIAL | RESEARCH | TEACHING | MEDICAL

 MYTH 1: BIM IS JUST 3D MODELLING

-It’s easy to see why people see the word modelling and assume that BIM involves drawing things in three dimensions.
-And while that technically is true, these visual manifestations are only part of a much wider process used to produce digital datasets.
+It’s easy to see why people might see the word modelling and assume that BIM involves drawing things in three dimensions.
+And while this is technically true, these visual manifestations are part of a much wider process used to produce digital datasets.
 These datasets are built around collaborative work, synthesising graphical data with non-graphical information all contained within a shared digital space called the Common Data Environment.
-This generates a federated model which can then be managed and updated at all points of a project’s lifecycle.
+This generates a federated model, which can then be managed and updated at all project lifecycle points.
 The idea that BIM is just 3D modelling is a reductive way of looking at it.

 MYTH 2: BIM IS SOFTWARE